Are learning resources supporting medical students effectively?

 What technical fixes improve integration across years and phases?

-Instability in lecture capture and fragmented platforms interrupts learning.
+Instability in lecture capture and fragmented platforms interrupt learning.
 Stabilise recording quality, improve indexing, rationalise tools, and reduce login friction.
 Map progression explicitly from pre‑clinical to clinical phases, align terminology and assessment standards, and promote cross‑year collaboration (near‑peer teaching, shared repositories) so learning builds cumulatively across the programme.

 What already works, and what do students suggest next?